 Have the emergency services been told?

 Yes, we contact all emergency services before any of our works start.
 We have also been in consultation with the ambulance service and have agreed in principle for the bollard and island formation to be able to accommodate the widest ambulance Surrey use.
-The current kerbing detailed will be set at 2.0 with the bollard width set at 2.4m as the wing mirrors will be above the height of bollards.
+The current kerbing detailed will be set at two metres with the bollard width set at 2.4 metres as the wing mirrors will be above the height of bollards.

 Why was this diversion route chosen?

 We assess the available routes before designating the official diversion route.
 Both available options included single track roads and the chosen route is the shortest of the two.
 We will only encourage travel on this official diversion route and will put up signs to indicate this recommended route of travel.

 8.2 km.
 About 18 mins (18 mins in current traffic)

 - Head south-west on Chapel Ln towards Pilgrims Way (1.3 km)

 - Turn left onto Ranmore Common Rd (1.7 km)

 - Turn right onto N Downs Way (0.8 km)